NCAS-CMS/cfa-conventions/source/cfa.md

 For reference time units, the calendar of the aggregation variable and the calendars of the fragments must also be equivalent.

-For instance, if the aggregation variable units are `days since 2001-01-01` in the Gregorian calendar and a fragment has units of `days since 2002-01-1` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by adding 365 to the fragment's data.
+For instance, if the aggregation variable units are "`days since 2001-01-01`" in the Gregorian calendar and a fragment has units of "`days since 2002-01-01`" in the same calendar, then the reference time of the fragment's units are changed to the earlier date by adding 365 to the fragment's data.

-### Missing size 1 dimensions
+### Size 1 dimensions

 A fragment may omit from its data any size 1 dimension for which the size of the fragment's location along the corresponding aggregated